rohithbollareddy/CSCE-5290-natural_language_processing/README.md

-# Text Summarization using GPT-2 and Pytorch
+# Text Summarization using pre-trained language models by fine-tuning.

 ## Motivation